Apparel POS & Apparel EPOS

 It’s hard to underestimate the significance of this simple statement

 But it gets still more challenging.
-What if you want ‘total sales per colour’ or ‘total stock available for a size’ – vital information, but once again for users of general systems it’s a lot of extra work with pen, paper and a calculator.
+What if you want ‘total sales per colour’ for the style or ‘total stock available for a size’ for the style – vital information, but once again for users of general systems it’s a lot of extra work with pen, paper and a calculator.

 The only practical solution known to mankind